Degree Programs

 - Students may earn college credit toward degree requirements while in high school.
 Visit the Office of Career and Technical Education (OCTE) website or Michigan Department of Education Dual Enrollment webpage for more information.

 - Early Care and Education Registered Apprenticeship Program (ECE-RAP): This little-to-no-cost program offers on-the-job training opportunities combined with related instruction toward a Child Development Associate Credential or associate degree and a nationally recognized apprenticeship certificate from the U.S. Department of Labor.
-It is also a recognized MiRegistry career pathway, which can earn credit toward professional levels.
+It is also a recognized MiRegistry Career Pathway, which can earn credit toward professional levels.
 For more information, visit Early Childhood Investment Corporation's (ECIC) Early Care and Education Registered Apprenticeship page.